PuravUdayDesai/DataBridge/README.md

 # DataBridge
-This is College MiniProject Developed using SpringBoot and DHTML
+This is College E-Commerce MiniProject Developed using SpringBoot and DHTML